Why your emails end up undelivered or in spam — and how to stop it!

 MX stands for Mail Exchange.
 It tells the internet which server should receive emails sent to your domain.

 If your business email is on Google Workspace, your MX record needs to point to Google’s servers (smtp.google.com).
-In Dreamhost, you set this in their Custom MX Records panel.
-Get it wrong and replies to your emails bounce — or disappear entirely.
+In Dreamhost, you set this in their Custom MX Records panel and what you add there depends on when signed up for Google Workspace in relation to Dreamhost!
+Get it wrong and replies to your emails bounce, get sent to quarantine — or disappear entirely.

 This is the foundation.
 Everything else is about proving outgoing emails are legitimate, but MX is what makes sure replies actually find you.